People often imagine IRS auditors as scary, calculator-wielding mercenaries who are just out to get more money from you.

 Of course, sometimes people do make mistakes on their tax returns.
 If you made an honest mistake and the IRS determined that you owe additional taxes or penalties, you can choose to either pay the additional amount due or appeal it and move on to the next step of the audit process.

 If you don’t think you have a good chance of proving your case, and especially if the amount is small, you’re likely better off paying the tax bill.
 If you delay paying the tax liability, the interest and penalties continue to grow.

 And if you can’t prove your case, you’re now on the hook for the additional tax plus all of the interest and underpayment penalties that accrued while you fought it.

 2. Office Audit

-This type of audit involves a letter from the IRS asking you to compile documents from a list they provide you, and then report to your local IRS office to go over them with an IRS agent.
-Frequently these types of audits are used for small businesses, such as those operated from your home, since it’s not really necessary for an auditor to come to you.
+An office audit involves a letter from the IRS asking you to compile documents from a list they provide you and then report to your local IRS office to go over them with an IRS examiner face-to-face.

 3. Field Audit